zzuliys/daiyin/README_K4A.md

 ## Introduction

-**Orbbec SDK K4A Wrapper** is a cross platform (Linux and Windows) user mode SDK to read data from your orbbec device.
+**Orbbec SDK K4A Wrapper** is contain the K4A wrapper for Orbbec SDK.
+It's mean that user can use this library to develop the application with K4A API, but use to access the Orbbec camera.
+Also user can use this library to replace native K4A library in your application to access the Orbbec camera without any code change.

 **Support camera and platform:**  Orbbec Femto Mega: Windows10+, Ubuntu20.04+; x64 Orbbec Femto Bolt: Windows10+, Ubuntu18.04+; x64 Other Orbbec cameras and platforms without test, don't use it in production environment.